havelock01/learn_mern_stack/Readme.md

-This branch is the first learn starting up with react as front end
+This branch is configure tailwind css with react